prcutler/stoneopen/wp-content/plugins/photo-gallery/readme.txt

 To enable the feature of adding Media Library images, go to Photo Gallery > Options > Global Options and set Import from Media Library option to Yes.
 After that you will be able to import photos from Media Library to Photo Gallery.

 == Changelog ==

+= 1.3.42 =
+* Fixed: Scroll load with more than one gallery in a page.

+= 1.3.41 =
+* Added: Possibility to add images from Wordpress Media Library.
+* Fixed: Image info in lightbox with small effect duration.
+* Changed: Effect duration now can be float.

+= 1.3.40 =
+* Fixed: Images in a column

+= 1.3.39 =
+* Fixed: Removed empty "filter_search_name" from lightbox URL.
+* Fixed: Don't add Facebook/Instagram libraries if there is no need.
+* Added: Image quality (optional).

+= 1.3.38 =
+* Fixed: Gallery title for old versions.
+* Fixed: Conflict with Jetpack Photon module.

 = 1.3.37 =
 * Added: Show gallery title (optional from shortcode).